Hanesbrands (NYSE:HBI) Updates Q3 2021 Earnings Guidance

-Hanesbrands (NYSE:HBI) last issued its quarterly earnings data on Thursday, August 5th.
-The textile maker reported $0.47 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.39 by $0.08.
-Hanesbrands had a positive return on equity of 71.51% and a negative net margin of 4.83%.
-On average, research analysts predict that Hanesbrands will post 1.58 EPS for the current fiscal year.
+Hanesbrands (NYSE:HBI) last issued its quarterly earnings results on Thursday, August 5th.
+The textile maker reported $0.47 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.39 by $0.08.
+Hanesbrands had a positive return on equity of 77.49% and a negative net margin of 5.29%.
+Equities analysts forecast that Hanesbrands will post 1.72 earnings per share for the current year.

 Hanesbrands Inc, a consumer goods company, designs, manufactures, sources, and sells a range of basic apparel for men, women, and children in the United States.
 The company operates through three segments: Innerwear, Activewear, and International.
 It sells men's underwear, women's panties, children's underwear, activewear, and socks, as well as intimate apparel, such as bras and shapewears; home goods; and T-shirts, fleece, sport shirts, performance T-shirts and shorts, sports bras, and thermals, as well as licensed logo apparel in collegiate bookstores, mass retailers, and other channels.